 What’s great about these opportunities is that most of them can be done from the comforts of your own home.

-You just have to invest in equipment, such as drawing tablet and pen, a computer, software of your choice, printer (if you’re planning to print your stuff out), and traditional pen and paper for sketching.
+You just have to invest in equipment, such as a drawing tablet and pen, a computer, software of your choice, a printer (if you’re planning to print your stuff out), and traditional pen and paper for sketching.

 More than anything, you’ll need to invest your time.